Conducting CreditSmart Workshops

 Freddie Mac provides instructional and support materials to facilitate successful CreditSmart workshops.
-An Instructor Guide, Consumer Workbook, and a presentation on CD are included with the CreditSmart and CreditSmart Español curricula, and CreditSmart Asian includes three informative guidebooks.
+An Instructor Guide, Participant Presentation, and a presentation on CD are included with the CreditSmart and CreditSmart Español curricula, and CreditSmart Asian includes three informative guidebooks.
 When hosting CreditSmart workshops, instructors should select text from the materials and exercises to reinforce learning.
 Each session should also incorporate icebreakers, activities, and group discussion to break up the flow of the presentation.
 More valuable Instructor Tips

 Employ Different Teaching Techniques

 Whether you use the 12-module CreditSmart or CreditSmart Español curriculum, or the three-guidebook CreditSmart Asian series, you have some flexibility on planning your own CreditSmart workshops.
 Some instructors find that incorporating time for sharing personal stories and anecdotes is particularly helpful to their attendees.
 Be aware that adult students often learn in different ways, so it is helpful to incorporate different techniques – visual, auditory, and hands-on activities – into your lessons.